The very simplest definition of delayed grief is grief that has been postponed.

 1) Talk or journal about the death, your experience and how you are feeling.

 2) Take a trip to the cemetery to make the death feel real/final.
-Many of the same grief work that you would do during “healthy bereavement” you can implement now.
+Many of the same grief work that you would do during healthy bereavement can be implemented now.

-If you find that you are still having difficulty working through the grief journey on your own – then by all means, seek the help of a counselor who specializes in grief work!
+If you find that you are still having difficulty working through the grief journey on your own – consider seeking the help of a counselor who specializes in grief work!

 Seeking help is not a sign of weakness but a sign of strength….

 It takes bravery to be vulnerable with another person.

 Content to help you heal

 Let me do the homework and research for you.